Xanterra HR Privacy Notice

 Xanterra and some Xanterra affiliates are located in the United States.
 Any Personal Data collected under this Policy will likely be processed in the United States, in addition to any other jurisdiction where such Xanterra affiliate is located.

 Xanterra requires that Personal Data be protected using technical, administrative, and physical safeguards, as described in our various security policies.
 Xanterra staff must follow the security procedures set out in applicable security policies at all times.

 RETENTION AND DISPOSAL

 Xanterra keeps Personal Data only for the amount of time it is needed to fulfill the legitimate business purpose for which it was collected or to satisfy a legal requirement.
 Xanterra staff must follow any applicable records retention schedules and policies and destroy any media containing Personal Data in accordance with applicable company policies.

 GDPR PRIVACY RIGHTS

-• Rectification – You may correct any Personal Data that we hold about you to the extent required and permitted by law.
+- Rectification – You may correct any inaccuracies in Personal Data that we hold about you to the extent required and permitted by law.
 You may be able to make changes to much of the information you provided to us using the Xanterra employee portal.

 LEGAL BASIS FOR PROCESSING PERSONAL DATA